omundy/learn-git-milestones/README.md

 	1. File > Clone Repository > Github.com and select it ...
 	1. Local Path: Click "Choose" and add a new folder on your computer.
 This will be the base folder for your work in this class (e.g. `dig245-critical-web-design`, `dig250-game-development` )
 	1. Click "Clone" to make a local copy
 1. Open the repo in Atom: Repository > Open in Atom
-1. ✏️ In Atom, edit this README file and add your *second* favorite emoji to [row 2a](#completions) below.
+1. ✏️ In Atom, edit this README file and add your *second* favorite emoji to [completions](#completions).
 1. In Github Desktop, view/confirm your edits to the README file on the Changes tab
 1. ✏️ Commit your changes directly to the main branch with the message `commit #2 from Github Desktop`.
-Using Atom, add a link to this commit on Github.com to [row 2b](#completions) below.
+Using Atom, add a link to this commit on Github.com to [completions](#completions).
 1. Click Push origin to push your new commit to remote repo
 1. Confirm the changes to the README file were pushed: Choose Repository > View on Github
 1. Click on the README file and then click on History to see the history of this file